Samaardi/Eniac-Data-Analytics-Project/README.md

 ## Overview

-Welcome to my second data project with Eniac, the e-commerce tech company.
-As a Data Analyst, I will be working with internal, non-anonymized data, which presents a more complex and chaotic dataset.
+Welcome to my data analysis project with Eniac, the e-commerce tech company.
+As a Data Analyst, I will be working with internal data, which presents a more complex and chaotic dataset.
 This project will require the use of Python over SQL due to the complexity of the tasks.

 ## Project Objective